Fast, accurate and lightweight sequential simulation-based inference using Gaussian locally linear mappings: Conclusion and perspectives

 Some open questions, that can be addressed in future research, follow.
 SeMPLE can benefit from the summarization of data when the dimension of $\by$ is large, just like other SBI methods.
 In addition to reducing the dimension, using summary statistics (as we did with the Lotka-Volterra model) can also improve the GLLiM performance.
 Indeed the performance of SeMPLE depends on the availability of good first approximations of the posterior and likelihood, which themselves depend on the ability of GLLiM to find probabilistic mappings between parameters and observations, in a regression-like manner using a Gaussian mixture structure.
 The construction of informative summary statistics is an important, but independent, research question that affects not only standard ABC methods, but also SBI methods based of neural networks, {\it e.g.} \cite{chen2021neural,radev2023bayesflow}.
 Finally, following the discussion in Section \ref{sec:results-summary}, we wish to emphasize that measuring the quality of posterior inference in SBI is certainly an important question deserving further research, and that multiple metrics should be considered when evaluating experiments.
+For a recent study on metrics to evaluate the quality of SBI, see \cite{bischoff2024practical} .